Taste of coffee is based on the chemical composition

 The method of brewing affects the taste of the coffee

-The secret of coffee’s flavor is in the extraction.
+The secret of coffee’s flavour is in the extraction.
 If you brew your coffee too fast, the sugars in the coffee don’t have time to soak into the water and that makes the coffee taste “weak” and “dry”.
 On the other hand, if the brewing takes too long, all the sugars have soaked in from the bean and the rest of the bean is more or less wood, that makes the coffee taste bitter.

 The freshness of coffee also affects the flavour

 Coffee should be considered to be a fresh product.
-Coffee starts losing flavor already weeks after it’s roasting, even though it takes at least a year to go bad.
+Coffee starts losing flavour already weeks after it’s roasting, even though it takes at least a year to go bad.
 Thus, coffee should be bought as fresh as possible.

 An important part of coffee freshness is the correct storing of the coffee.
 Coffee needs to be stored in an airtight container in a dry and cool place.
 To keep your coffee at its best, you need to store it correctly and in an airtight container even after opening the bag.
 Coffee is also at its best when served fresh.
-Read about the correct storage of your coffee here.
+Read about the correct storage of your coffee.